SR&ED Overhead Calculation: Proxy vs. Traditional Method

 The Traditional Method (Actual Overhead Costs)

 Selecting the right approach can significantly impact your total SR&ED claim.
 Below, we break down how each method works, with examples to help you decide which suits your business best.
+This example uses the federal 35% investment tax credit(ITC) however each province offers an additional ITC.

 SR&ED overhead includes indirect costs that support eligible R&D work — such as utilities, rent, maintenance, and support staff.
 To qualify, expenses must directly support SR&ED projects and be incremental to the work performed.